-If this stage is missed, women may benefit from different social aspects in their lives (e.g. better reproductive health services) without, in fact, moving forward in their empowerment.
+If this connection between one's own unjust situation and the structural inequalities existent in socieuty is missed, women may benefit from different social aspects in their lives (e.g. better reproductive health services) without, in fact, moving forward in their empowerment.
+Instead of acquiring capacity for self-determination, they will remain 'assisted' people.

-On the contrary, when the process is followed, women discover the deep roots of their discrimination and marginalisation.
+On the contrary, when the connection is followed, women discover the deep roots of their discrimination and marginalisation.
 They are able to see that part of what happens to them is in fact, the outcome of structural domination and of ideological biases.
 They can then see that empowerment is incompatible with the downgrading of women expressed in so many different ways.
-Then they can act together.
+Then they can act together and try to change the situation they live in.